kaisenlinux/manpages-dev/packages/nc.md

      After the file has been transferred, the connection will close automatically.

 TALKING TO SERVERS
      It is sometimes useful to talk to servers “by hand” rather than through a user interface.
-It can aid in troubleshooting, when it might be necessary to verify what data a server is send‐ ing in response to commands issued by the client.
+It can aid in troubleshooting, when it might be necessary to verify what data a server is sending in response to commands issued by the client.
 For example, to retrieve the home page of a web site:

            $ printf "GET / HTTP/1.0\r\n\r\n" | nc host.example.com 80